jss367/blog/_posts/2021-02-01-how-to-find-the-latest-machine-learning-research.md

 [The Batch](https://www.deeplearning.ai/thebatch/)
 * Newsletter by Andrew Ng and his company, deeplearning.ai
-* Offers his thoughts on various hot topics
+* Offers his thoughts on various hot topics, even if he is unecessarily anodyne.
+I'd rather him share more of his thoughts
 * Includes a mix of general ML news and research findings

 [Import AI](https://jack-clark.net/)